platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 The mechanism for downloading from each service (such as your database) varies.
 For services designed to hold non-persistent information (such as Redis or Solr) it's generally not necessary to download data as it can be rebuilt from the primary data store.

 To download data from persistent services ([MySQL](/configuration/services/mysql.md), [PostgreSQL](/configuration/services/postgresql.md), [MongoDB](/configuration/services/mongodb.md), or [InfluxDB](/configuration/services/influxdb.md)), see each service's page for instructions.

+## Get the environment variables

+If your project uses some environment variable (tokens, ...) it can be helpful to backup them if you didn't store them separately.

+As precised in the management console, several possibilities exist for the environment variables.
+> • Variables beginning with env: will be exposed as Unix environment variables

+> • Variables beginning with php: will be interpreted as php.ini directives.

+> • All other variables will be part of the environment $PLATFORM_VARIABLES variable More details can be found [here](https://docs.platform.sh/administration/web/configure-environment.html#variables )

+You can access the content of the environment variable through the management console unless the `--sensitive true` flag was set.

+In that case, you can run:
+`platform ssh -p <project id> -e <environment>`
+To access all the environment variables's values

+and `platform ssh -p <project id> -e <environment> "echo \$PLATFORM_VARIABLES | base64 -d | jq"` to access the `PLATFORM_VARIABLES`'s values.